subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 #### CustomProDB

 [CustomProDB]( http://dx.doi.org/10.1093/bioinformatics/btt543) Generate custom protein FASTAs from exosome or transcriptome data.
+Once Freebayes creates the .vcf file the Custom ProDB uses this file to generate a custom protein FASTA file from the transcriptome data.
+For this tool, we use Ensemble 89 mmusculus (GRm38.p5) (dbsnp142) as the genome annotation.
+We create three FASTA files from the Custom ProDB, a variant FASTA file for short indels, a Single Amino acid Variant (SAV) FASTA file, an Sqlite file (genome mapping and variant mapping) for mapping proteins to genome and a RData file for variant protein coding sequences.
 The reference protein set can be filtered by transcript expression level (RPKM calculated from a BAM file), and variant protein forms can be predicted based on variant calls (SNPs and INDELs reported in a VCF file).

 >>      **Comments**: Annotations CustomProDB depends on a set of annotation files (in RData format) to